 - 1. Conduct proceeding; and - 2.
-An opportunity appointment to attend an information session. - f. (d) Consolidation: When two or more Charged Students are charged in the same incident, the Hearing Body, in their discretion, may hold a separate hearing for each Charged Student or may hold a joint hearing if all Charged Students agree. - g.
-Information Session: -An information session is designed to provide the Charged Student, or Student Organization, or Greek Organization with information about the hearing process and his/her or its rights as well as giving access to the documents information supporting the charge(s) available at that time. - 1.
-1.-The Charged Student, or Student-Organization, or Greek Organization will have an opportunity to review all information in the Student Conduct file at the information session with <a href="https://his/hertheir.com/his/hert or its Advisor (if any), including the names of witnesses to be called and the information to be used in the
+2. An opportunity appointment to attend an information session. - f. (d) Consolidation: When two or more Charged Students are charged in the same incident, the Hearing Body, in their discretion, may hold a separate hearing for each Charged Student or may hold a joint hearing if all Charged Students agree. - g.
+Information Session: -An information session is designed to provide the Charged Student, or Student Organization, or Greek Organization with information about the hearing process and his/her or its rights as well as giving access to the documentsinformation supporting the charge(s) available at that time. - 1.
+1. The Charged Student, or Student Organization, or Greek Organization will have an opportunity to review all information in the Student Conduct file at the information session with his/hertheir Advisor, including the names of Witnesses to be called and the information to be used in the Student Conduct matter.